rgknp/AIDayLabs/lab02.2-building_bots/1_Topics_and_Regex.md

 Follow the [instructions here to build the SDK](https://github.com/Microsoft/botbuilder-dotnet/wiki/Building-the-SDK).

 Make sure you follow the instructions for consuming the NuGet packages.
-I recommend copying the NuGet packages to a local folder you'll remember, perhaps under Documents/BotBuilderNuGet.
+I recommend copying the NuGet packages to a new folder called "botbuilder-dotnet" where the rest of your NuGet packages are stored - **C:\Program Files (x86)\Microsoft SDKs\NuGetPackages**.
 This is a tedious process, because you need to grab the NuGet packages (they end in ".nupkg") from the following folders:
 * C:\Users\[username]\botbuilder-dotnet\libraries\integration\Microsoft.Bot.Builder.Integration.AspNet.Core\bin\Debug
 * C:\Users\[username]\botbuilder-dotnet\libraries\Microsoft.Bot.Builder\bin\Debug
 * C:\Users\[username]\botbuilder-dotnet\libraries\Microsoft.Bot.Builder.Core\bin\Debug